-CONSULTATION PAPER ON MINERALS POLICY STATEMENT 1 - PLANNING AND MINERALS KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The consultation document seeks comments on a draft of new Minerals Policy Statement (MPS) 1 Planning and Minerals and its associated Good Practice Guidance (GPG).
-MPS1 will replace Minerals Planning Guidance note 1: General Considerations and the Development Plan System (MPG1).
-The Government's objectives for minerals planning and the requirement for them to contribute to the achievement of sustainable development, as required in Section 39 of the Planning and Compulsory Purchase Act 2004, are: • to conserve and safeguard mineral resources as far as possible. • to protect nationally and internationally designated areas of landscape and sites of nature conservation value from minerals development, other than in exceptional circumstances where it has been demonstrated that the proposed development is in the public interest. • to secure supplies of the material needed by society and the economy from environmentally acceptable sources. • to ensure, so far as practicable, that outcomes for the minerals industry are consistent with the Government's aims for productivity growth and strong economic performance. • to secure sound working practices so that the environmental impacts of extraction and the transportation of minerals are kept to a minimum, unless there are exceptional overriding reasons to the contrary. • to minimise production of mineral waste. • to promote efficient use and recycling of suitable materials, thereby minimising the net requirement for new primary extraction. • to protect, and where possible, to enhance the overall quality of the environment once extraction has ceased through high standards of restoration and to safeguard the longterm potential of land for a wide range of afteruses.
-Draft MPS 1 does not contain specific targets.
-The plan should be in full conformity with the objectives of MPS 1.
+MINERALS POLICY STATEMENT 1 - PLANNING AND MINERALS

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA The Government's objectives for minerals planning and the requirement for them to contribute to the achievement of sustainable development, as required in Section 39 of the Planning and Compulsory Purchase Act 2004, are: ▪ to conserve and safeguard mineral resources as far as possible. ▪ to protect nationally and internationally designated areas of landscape and sites of nature conservation value from minerals development, other than in exceptional circumstances where it has been demonstrated that the proposed development is in the public interest. ▪ to secure supplies of the material needed by society and the economy from environmentally acceptable sources. ▪ to ensure, so far as practicable, that outcomes for the minerals industry are consistent with the Government's aims for productivity growth and strong economic performance. ▪ to secure sound working practices so that the environmental impacts of extraction and the transportation of minerals are kept to a minimum, unless there are exceptional overriding reasons to the contrary. ▪ to minimise production of mineral waste. ▪ to promote efficient use and recycling of suitable materials, thereby minimising the net requirement for new primary extraction. ▪ to protect, and where possible, to enhance the overall quality of the environment once extraction has ceased through high standards of restoration and to safeguard the long-term potential of land for a wide range of after uses.
+Annex 1: Aggregates The policy objectives for aggregates are: ▪ to encourage the use, where practical, of alternative aggregates in preference to primary aggregate. ▪ to encourage the supply of marine-dredged sand and gravel to the extent that environmentally acceptable sources can be identified and exploited, within the principles of sustainable development. ▪ to make provision for the remainder of supply to be met from land-won sand and gravel and crushed rock.
+Para 3.2 states that: 'RPBs should apportion the Regional Guidelines to the local authority level in collaboration with their constituent MPAs, taking account of technical advice from the RAWPs.
+The apportionment should be subject to sustainability MPS 1 does not contain specific targets but the following is applicable for landbanks: The landbank indicators are at least 7 years for sand and gravel and at least 10 years for crushed rock.
+The plan should be in full conformity with the objectives of MPS 1 and its 4 annexes.
 The plan is required to contribute to the achievement of sustainable development.
-Check to ensure that the key policy requirements are reflected in the SA Framework objectives.
+Check to ensure that all the key policy requirements are reflected in the SA Framework objectives.